 3. How we add value

 We create social value in all communities we invest in.
-By delivering a clear sustainability strategy we will deliver improved financial returns to our investors and deliver value to society.
+By delivering a clear ESG strategy we will deliver improved financial returns to our investors and deliver value to society.

 - Tenant engagement and awareness

 - Health and wellbeing for Customers and communities

 - Community investment

 We innovate to ensure our funds are net carbon neutral.
 We use our ingenuity to find new and creative ways to enhance our communities.

 - Piloting innovations with partners that share high sustainability goals